 - Loose-ends: Consistency is indispensable for customers today.
 As much as 65% of users expect positive consistency whenever they interact with the business.
 Consistency marred by inadequate training poses a challenge to agents.
 At the end of the day, your customers don’t get satisfactory support, making them feel left out creating a poor image of your brand.

 When these issues are not taken care of in the beginning, they can end up creating more significant problems, such as frustrated customer service reps, unhappy customers, loss of sales, etc.,

 The good news is that these issues are actually easily solvable.
 While conversational AI may sound like a new concept for your team, the technology has time and again proved its utility.

-How customer support teams are using conversational AI
+How customer support teams are using AI chatbots

-Conversational AI is excellent at handling common customer queries.
+Conversational AI chatbots are excellent at handling common customer queries.

 For example, the Abu Dhabi Islamic Bank’s AI “Chat Banking” bot is able to handle 80% of all incoming queries that agents had to manually resolve.
 This in turn resulted in about a 20% reduction in call centre volumes.

 Conversational AI lets you proactively engage with your customers on their preferred channels for quicker response and TAT.
 Customer support differs across businesses of all kinds.
 The good thing about conversational AI though is that it is highly malleable.
 You can train your chatbot to identify and process intents specific to a niche, to maintain remarkably relevant responses through support interactions – with the right industry datasets.

 Conversational AI can collect, store, and monitor customer info to provide relevant resolutions in real-time.
 This cuts down hold time and reduces the need to transfer the call to another agent unless absolutely necessary.